 Dr. Bilal Butt directs the Critical Environmental Geopolitics Research Group.
-He is a Professor in the School for Environment & Sustainability at the University of Michigan, and a faculty affiliate of the Science, Technology, and Public Policy Program, African Studies Center, and the Center for Global Health Equity.
+Bilal Butt is a Professor in the School for Environment & Sustainability at the University of Michigan and a Senior Advisor at the Center for Global Health Equity.
+He is a faculty affiliate of the Science, Technology, and Public Policy Program, the Science, Technology and Society Program, the African Studies Center, and the Michigan Institute for Data & AI in Society.
+He is also a Visiting Research Scientist at the Institute for Human Development at Aga Khan University in Nairobi, Kenya.
+He has previously held visiting positions at Kenyatta University and the University of Nairobi.

 His core research sits at the intersection of environmental justice and (critical) environmental geopolitics.
 He contextualizes his work against three sub-areas:

-(2) environmental and social change under uncertainty in East African drylands, and
+(2) environmental and social change under uncertainty in East African drylands

 (3) environmental and health dynamics in the tropics.

 Critical Environmental Geopolitics brings a multi-theoretical toolkit to help understand why these changes are occurring and identify their impacts.
-Geopolitics also centers on spatiality, place, and power relations as key components for understanding the interactions between both human and non-human actants.
-By engaging with theories, mixed methods, and fieldwork, we can delve deeper into how environmental problems are created and the devastating outcomes affecting indigenous communities.
+Geopolitics also centers on spatiality, place, and power relations as key components in understanding interactions between human and non-human actants.
+By engaging with theories, mixed methods, and fieldwork, we can delve deeper into how environmental problems arise and the devastating impacts on indigenous communities.

 His publications can be accessed through Google Scholar and ORCID.